BattermanZ/RatioKing/README.md

 # RatioKing

-**Automated RSS‑to‑qBittorrent downloader** with three-rule logic, containerised in a lightweight multi-stage Alpine Docker image.
+**Automated RSS‑to‑qBittorrent downloader** with three-rule logic, containerised in a lightweight multi-stage distroless Docker image (about 21 MB) for improved security.

 Disclaimer: this tool was vibe-coded originally, then hardened for production.
 It only makes outbound calls (RSS + qBittorrent WebAPI) and does not require any open inbound ports.